zumasys/docs/site/jbase/jshell/README.md

 <badge text='jshell' vertical='middle' />
 <badge text='shell' vertical='middle' />

-The jsh command invokes jShell - the jBASE shell.
+The jsh command invokes jshell - the jBASE shell.
 It can be invoked as your login shell by using the normal system administration software supplied with the platform.
 Either via .bat files (Windows) or .profiles (Unix).

-jShell has been designed to ease migration from other MV platforms, and to overcome some of the differences between various platform command line environments.
+jshell has been designed to ease migration from other MV platforms, and to overcome some of the differences between various platform command line environments.
 The more primitive features seen on some older platforms (such as the "dot" command stacker) have been replaced or augmented with easier to use and more functional equivalents.

-The most noticeable difference between jShell and other command line shells, such as the Unix Korn shell (ksh), is that command line arguments such as "\*" and "?" are not expanded by the shell but passed directly to the command that has been invoked.
+The most noticeable difference between jshell and other command line shells, such as the Unix Korn shell (ksh), is that command line arguments such as "\*" and "?" are not expanded by the shell but passed directly to the command that has been invoked.
 In same manner, quoted strings (such as "quoted string") are passed directly to the command with quotes intact.
 This enables query language statements such as:

 ```
 SSELECT file = "[SPROUT]" BY *A1
 ```

-to be issued directly from jShell.
+to be issued directly from jshell.
 If the same command was issued from the ksh prompt, it would have to be issued as:

 ```
 SSELECT file = \"[SPROUT]\" BY \*A1